-This wasn’t much of a hard choice really, but it would be criminal to not include ‘The Dead’ in this list.
-With the rise of American counterculture and the ongoing War in Vietnam, the Bay Area exploded with a huge number of uncommon musical sounds.
-Although this list only features two artists per decade, most would agree that the Grateful Dead had the most impact of any Bay Area countercultural group.
-Founded in 1965 in Palo Alto, The Grateful Dead forever changed the musical scene by constantly exploring and combining new genres like country, folk, psychedelic, jazz, and bluegrass.
-If you don’t know about the Grateful Dead, you’re really missing out on a huge part of the Bay Area’s history.
+It would be criminal not to include ‘The Dead’ in this list.
+With the rise of American counterculture and the ongoing war in Vietnam, the Bay Area exploded with a huge number of inventive new musical sounds.
+Though the other artists on this list are all well worthy of mention, most would agree that the Grateful Dead had the most impact of any Bay Area countercultural group.
+Founded in 1965 in Palo Alto, The Grateful Dead forever changed the musical scene by exploring and combining new genres like country, folk, psychedelic, jazz, and bluegrass.
+If you’ve never heard of the Grateful Dead, you’re really missing out on a huge part of the Bay Area’s — and America’s — musical history.

 Sly & The Family Stone

-After debating heavily over which other 1960’s band should take this slot (and there were a ton to choose from), it was decided that Sly & The Family Stone was another integral musical force that was different enough from most ‘hippie’ or countercultural groups.
+After heavy debate over which other 1960s band should make this list (and there were many to choose from), the spot ultimately went to Sly & The Family Stone – another integral musical force that broke new musical ground.
 Founded in 1967 by the influential Sly Stone, the group went on to essentially develop the funk and soul genre that everyone knows and loves today.
-With its unique multi-gender and racially mixed lineup, Sly & The Family Stone was a huge Bay Area powerhouse that shook up the world of music until its dissolution in 1975 due to drug problems and inter-member conflicts.
+With its unique multi-gender and racially mixed lineup, Sly & The Family Stone was a huge Bay Area powerhouse that shook up the world of music until its dissolution in 1975, due to drug problems and conflicts among band members.

 The Sexy ’70s

-As one of the first major Latin rock groups to break out in mainstream America, Santana broke racial boundaries and went on to become one of the largest rock groups of all time.
-Mexican-American Lead guitarist Carlos Santana formed the group in 1967, but it wasn’t until around 1969 when the band finally found mainstream success.
-Having sold over 90 million records throughout its lifetime, Santana has become a huge icon to many in the Latin community.
-After winning eight Grammys and three Latin Grammys, they seem to have no end in sight and have an album planned for release in April of 2016.
+As one of the first major Latin rock groups to break out in mainstream America, Santana shattered racial boundaries and went on to become one of the largest rock groups of all time.
+Mexican-American lead guitarist Carlos Santana formed the group in 1967, but it wasn’t until around 1969 that the band finally found mainstream success.
+Having sold over 90 million records throughout its lifetime, Santana has become an icon to many in the Latin community.
+After winning eight Grammys and three Latin Grammys, its success seems to have no end in sight, with the band even releasing a new album in April 2016.

 Creedence Clearwater Revival

-Although they hail from the El Cerrito area, Creedence Clearwater Revival (or just Creedence) sounds just like some good ol’ boys from the heartland of the American South.
-Taking influences from Southern rock and blues, the band has seemingly created their own unique genre called swamp rock or roots rock.
-Creedence is similar to British group Led Zeppelin in that they essentially took inspiration from the South’s music and transformed it into something unique and fresh.
-You may often hear Creedence on the radio as they quickly became a staple of American radio play, but their real influences can be heard in modern blues and Southern rock and roll.
+Although its members hail from the El Cerrito area, you’d be forgiven for thinking this band came straight out of the Deep South.
+Taking influences from Southern rock and blues, the Creedence Clearwater Revival created their own unique genre, known as swamp rock or roots rock.
+Creedence is similar to British group Led Zeppelin in that they essentially took inspiration from the South’s music and transformed it into something fresh.
+They quickly became – and remain – a staple of American radio play, but their real influences can be heard in modern blues and Southern rock and roll.

 The Shifting ’80s

-The Dead Kennedys are often seen as one of the most influential hardcore punk band in the 1980’s punk rebellion against the overarching hippie movement of the 1960s and 1970s.
-With its aggressive, politically charged-style of music, the Dead Kennedys were a giant middle finger to the status quo that many young punks learned to despise.
-Although the Dead Kennedys were influential in the American punk scene, they were one of the first bands to make a major impact in the United Kingdom.
+The Dead Kennedys are often seen as one of the most influential hardcore punk bands of the 1980s, instrumental in the rebellion against the hippie movement of the preceding decades.
+With their aggressive, politically charged style of music, the Dead Kennedys were a giant middle finger to the status quo that many young punks learned to despise.
+Although the Dead Kennedys were influential in the American punk scene, they were one of the first bands to have a major impact on the hardcore music scene in the United Kingdom.
 The Dead Kennedys can be seen as a direct result of the Cold War and the shifting musical attitudes of the 1980s.

 Faith No More

 With no real discernible genre, Faith No More has long remained an important innovator in the San Francisco music scene.
 Although the band has had numerous lineup changes since its formation in 1979, the most famous member is easily Mike Patton, Faith No More’s eclectic lead singer.
 With his incredibly impressive six-octave range and experimental style, Patton helped shape Faith No More into one of the most strange and wonderful bands to have ever come out of the Bay Area.
-With its most recent album release in 2015 garnering rave reviews, Faith No More is still going strong and doesn’t seem to be stopping anytime soon.
+With its most recent album release in 2015 garnering rave reviews, Faith No More is still going strong and doesn’t show signs of stopping.

 The New ’90s